 - Providing clean face covering replacements as needed for workers to change throughout a work shift.

 Who: All employers (employers with 10 or fewer employees are not required to record cases, but they must report any illness that results in death, in-patient hospitalization, amputation, or loss of an eye.)

-What: To ensure that employers are protecting their employees, OSHA has revised its enforcement policies by increasing in-person inspections of all workplaces.
+Starting May 26, 2020, to ensure that employers are protecting their employees, OSHA has revised its enforcement policies by increasing in-person inspections of all workplaces.
 OSHA is also revising its enforcement policy for recording COVID-19 cases.

 As non-essential businesses begin reopening based on state and local guidance, the need for personal protective equipment is more widespread, and the risk of workplace transmission varies by categories of industry and type of workplace.
 Therefore, OSHA will be increasing in-person inspections to ensure compliance.

 Inspections will vary by industry risk (from very high to low), the nature of a complaint(s), multiple complaints, or other reasons like a random inspection, though the latter will be less frequent in low-risk industries.
 Low-risk industries are businesses where employees aren’t expected or at a high risk of coming into contact with a confirmed COVID-19 case or frequent, close contact with the general public.